-Lucuma is a fabulous and sadly under-used ingredient; coconut oil is a medium chain saturated fat that is said to be more likely to increase your metabolism than be laid down as fat or cholesterol; whilst coconut palm sugar is a delicious caramel-tasting, low GI sweetener.
+Lucuma is a fabulous ingredient in chocolate making; coconut oil is a medium chain saturated fat that is said to be more likely to increase your metabolism than be laid down as fat or cholesterol; whilst coconut palm sugar is a delicious caramel-tasting, low GI sweetener.
 You could use yacon syrup or any other liquid sweetener instead – they’re equally delicious, it’s just that I really like the crunchy bite that coconut sugar gives.
 Continue reading

 This is a great recipe for the blackberry season – the apple and walnut give it a distinctive end of summer taste.

 Essential oils add fabulous flavour to your chocolate making, as well as being really easy to use.
 This is a guide on how to use them in your raw chocolate recipes.

 How to use them